US retail sales rose a modest 0.3% in October

 The Commerce Department said Friday that retail sales rose 0.3% in October, rebounding from a 0.3% drop the previous month.
 Sales increased 3.1% compared with a year ago.

-The figures suggest spending during the upcoming Christmas holiday could be solid.
+The report also indicates that shopping during the upcoming Christmas holiday could be solid.
 The unemployment rate is near a 50-year low and wages are rising, encouraging more shopping.

+But there were several weak spots in the report.
+Spending at restaurants and bars fell 0.3%, the biggest drop in almost a year.
+That category is seen as highly discretionary and a decent sign of consumers’ health.
+And clothing stores reported a sharp 1% drop in sales, while furniture, home and garden, and electronics and appliances stores all reported declines.

+“Consumers are neither fearful nor exuberant,” but “steady as she goes,” said Julia Coronado, an economist at MacroPolicy Perspectives.

 E-commerce is still gaining steam.
 Sales in a category that mostly includes online and catalog shopping jumped 0.9% in October and 14.3% from a year earlier.